United Nations Statistical Commission

 The United Nations Statistical Commission (StatCom) is a Functional Commission of the United Nations Economic and Social Council, established in 1946.
 The Statistical Commission oversees the work of the United Nations Statistics Division (UNSD).
+Since 2000, the commission has met every year, before then generally biannually.

-Its 24 member states are elected by the Economic and Social Council on the basis of the following geographical distribution: African states (5), Asian States (4), Eastern European States (4), Latin American and Caribbean States (4), Western European and other States (7).
-In 2024, the Economic and Social Council decided to progressively increase the number of members in the Commission from 24 to 54 until 2028, which aims to enhance representation and inclusivity.
+The commission's 24 member states are elected by the Economic and Social Council on the basis of the following geographical distribution: African states (5), Asian States (4), Eastern European States (4), Latin American and Caribbean States (4), Western European and other States (7).
+In 2024, the Economic and Social Council decided to progressively increase the number of members in the commission from 24 to 54 until 2028, which aims to enhance representation and inclusivity.
 Member states are usually represented by their chief statistician.
-Since 2000 the Commission meets every year.

 As set forth by the Economic and Social Council, in the terms of reference, the Commission fulfils the function of “the primary body responsible for the management of statistical information and governance of statistics and data”.
-In doing so, it acts as the “apex forum for discussions, knowledge exchange and sharing of best practices on statistics and data across all domains, to develop and maintain international statistical standards and norms, tools and methodologies, to support and bolster the development of sustainable national statistical systems, to develop and build the capacity of national systems, to for the professional community of official statistics, and to ensure continued innovations to adapt to the changing statistical and data system”.
+In doing so, it acts as the apex forum for discussions, knowledge exchange and sharing of best practices on statistics and data across all domains, to develop and maintain international statistical standards and norms, tools and methodologies, to support and bolster the development of sustainable national statistical systems, to develop and build the capacity of national systems, to for the professional community of official statistics, and to ensure continued innovations to adapt to the changing statistical and data system.

+In its 1994 special session, the commission agreed to adopt the Fundamental Principles of Official Statistics.

 The Bureau

-The officers are the Chairperson, 3 Vice-chairpersons and the Rapporteur, elected for a one-year period by the members of the Commission at the beginning of a session.
-Since 1999, its role is more of a steering one; the Chairman may seek for complementary assistance from other members (Friends of the Chair).
+The officers are the chairperson, 3 vice-chairpersons and the Rapporteur, elected for a one-year period by the members of the Commission at the beginning of a session.
+Since 1999, its role is more of a steering one; the chairman may seek for complementary assistance from other members (Friends of the chair).